Li Kui (Water Margin): Fetching his mother and slaying four tigers

 A number of heroes join Liangshan due to Li Kui.
 One of them is Zhu Tong, who finds himself incriminated after the young boy of a magistrate placed in his care is killed by Li Kui on a night when he took the kid outdoors.
 The killing was in fact ordered by Wu Yong, Liangshan's chief strategist, to force Zhu to join the stronghold.
 Li Kui is barred from going back to Liangshan as insisted by Zhu.
 He is left to stay in the residence of the nobleman Chai Jin.
 Then Chai is called to Gaotangzhou by his uncle's family as Yin Tianxi, a relative of the local prefect Gao Lian, wants to seize their mansion.
 Angry at the bullying, Li Kui beats Yin to death, resulting in the arrest of Chai Jin by Gao Lian.
 Li Kui flees back to Liangshan to report the incident.

 As Gao Lian is an expert in sorcery, Song Jiang sends Dai Zong and Li Kui to fetch Liangshan's magician Gongsun Sheng to fight him.
 Gongsun has not returned to the stronghold since leaving to visit his mother in Jizhou.
 Gongsun's teacher Taoist Luo refuses to let him go.
 So Li Kui steals into Luo's sanctum after nightfall and hacks off his head.
-He is surprised to find Luo alive the next day.
+He is surprised to find Luo still alive the next day.
 Luo punishes Li Kui by sweeping him off to a magistrate office with a squall.
 He is locked up there as he is believed to be a demon from the sky.
 Luo finally takes him back and allows Gongsun to leave with them.
 After defeating Gao Lian, the outlaws find Chai Jin hidden in a dry well by a jailer to protect him from Gao Lian.
 Li Kui volunteers to go down the dark deep well to take Chai up.

 Campaigns and death

 Li Kui is appointed as one of the leaders of the Liangshan infantry after the 108 Stars of Destiny came together in what is called the Grand Assembly.

 Li Kui is against Song Jiang's quest for amnesty from Emperor Huizong, seeing it as capitulation to the imperial court.
-He sabotages Song Jiang's meeting in Dongjing with Li Shishi, a courtesan whom the emperor secretly patronises.
+He sabotages Song Jiang's meeting in Dongjing with Li Shishi, a Gējì whom the emperor secretly patronises.
 Song has hoped the woman could move the monarch to pardon Liangshan.
 When the first edict of amnesty arrives at Liangshan, Li Kui tears it up before it is read out to the outlaws.
 After government forces suffered defeats at the hands of Liangshan, the emperor decides to grant them amnesty again.
 This time Li Kui could do nothing.